Restricted License Program

 Restricted Licensure PROGRAM

-The Restricted License Program is for career-changers who are interested in being middle/secondary teachers, school counselors, or library media specialists as a career after completing a degree in a field other than education.
+The Restricted License Program is for career-changers who are interested in earning their first teaching license in Kansas as a PK-12, middle/secondary teacher, school counselor, or library media specialist after completing a degree in a field other than education.
+A degree earned two or more years ago with a major in the subject desired to teach (or the equivalent content coursework in a different subject) is needed.

 This program is intended to address teacher shortages and make licensure more accessible for those wanting to become educators.
 You will be able complete teacher licensure requirements while employed as a teacher/ school counselor/library media specialist.